panicinc/CodaPluginKit/Webscript Sidebar plugins/README.md

 - didLoadSiteNamed(string) -- The name of the Site being opened is passed to the plugin.

 #### CodaTextView functions:
+The text view represents a text document being editing in Coda and is the main interface for text manipulation.

 - (string) string -- the entire document contents
 - (string) path -- the path of the document if saved